MrRobinOfficial/Guide-UnrealEngine/README.md

 </td></tr></table>

-Other languages, like C#, Java, and Python, continued to use single file extensions because they adopted a more integrated approach to handling both declarations and implementations within a single file.
+Other languages, like C#[^10], Java[^11], and Python[^12], continued to use single file extensions because they adopted a more integrated approach to handling both declarations and implementations within a single file.

 In modern programming, the choice of using single file extensions or separate header and source files depends on the language's design philosophy and the needs of the development community.
 Both approaches have their strengths and weaknesses, and different languages adopt the one that best aligns with their goals and use cases.